sabirdvd/SimSCE_Caption/README.md

 Please refer to my [blog](https://github.com/sabirdvd/BLIP_image_caption_demo) about nucleus sampling and the original [BLIP paper](https://arxiv.org/pdf/2201.12086.pdf)

-Download 3.3 million images from [Conceptinal Caption](https://ai.google.com/research/ConceptualCaptions/) 300G
+Download 3.3 million images from [Conceptinal Caption](https://ai.google.com/research/ConceptualCaptions/) 300G using this code [igorbrigadir](https://github.com/igorbrigadir/DownloadConceptualCaptions)

 Note that, the  download is slow, so it will take a couple of days.

 ## Training